Low-Temperature Magnetization Dynamics of Magnetic Molecular Solids in a Swept Field: Kinetic Equation

 It is therefore necessary to analyze the time evolution of the full bias distribution $f_{\sig}(\eps)$.
 This is naturally done in terms of a kinetic equation.
-We develop this equation below in somewhat more generality than is necessary for the precise problem of this paper with a view to applying it to other settings in the future.
-The basic process responsible for changes in the distributions are exactly the same as in Ref.~\cite{vij12}, so our present discussion is more brief.
+As stated in \Sno{intro}, this can be obtained from that given in Ref.~\cite{pro98ab} by replacing the two-site bias distribution with a product of single-site distributions.
+In addition, we must allow for an explicit change in the applied field because of the sweep.
+Rather than present the equation as merely the outcome of this formal procedure, however, we develop it by examining the microscopic processes that change the bias distribution and give rise to spin flips, as this gives a better appreciation of the physics.
+The basic processes are exactly the same as in Ref.~\cite{vij12}, so our discussion here is more brief.